Seamen's Act: History

 It was the culmination of twenty years of agitation by the Seamen's Union President Andrew Furuseth.
 President Woodrow Wilson had supported such a bill at the beginning of his Administration, but in late 1913, United States Secretary of State William Jennings Bryan had been negotiating with the British for a Convention on Safety at Sea Treaty which would have established international, rather than national, standards for the treatment of sailors on ships.
 The Senate ratified the Bryan Conciliation Treaty on August 27, 1914, and the Secretary urged Wilson to pocket-veto the La Follette Bill.
-One look at Andrew Furuseth in person, however, an almost pitiful looking elderly man dressed haggardly and resembling an old "Popeye the Sailor", convinced both of them to change their mind.
 Furuseth came to Washington to literally beg Wilson to sign the bill.
 Bryan was nearly moved to tears, realizing the sincere determination and conviction of a man who had labored for such legislation for decades, and the President signed it into law.
 Explaining his signing of the bill, Wilson said that he did so "because it seemed the only chance to get something like justice done to a class of workmen who have been too much neglected by our laws."

 The Act was designed to promote the living and working conditions of seamen serving in the United States Merchant Marine.
 It applied to vessels in excess of 100 gross tons, excluding river craft.

 Provisions of the act

-The Act included provisions, inter alia (among other things), to:
+The Act included provisions, among other things, to: